Keerthiraj-Nagaraj/IBM-quantum-challenge-2020/README.md

 # IBM-quantum-challenge-2020
- My solutions to 5 exercises of IBM quantum challenge 2020
+ My solutions to 5 exercises of IBM quantum challenge 2020.
+Topics include quantum full-adder circuit implementation, circuit optimization and solving various puzzles using Grover's search algorithm.
 More details about the challenge:

 https://github.com/qiskit-community/IBMQuantumChallenge2020